 The vehicle that emerged from their wartime design effort was even more radical than its predecessors.
 Short and wide, its length 3 metres and its width over 2 metres, the proposed D-45 was still of a pleasant aerodynamic form even though its great width permitted four-abreast seating.
-The vehicle still adhered stubbornly to the three-wheel Dymaxion layout, but Fuller proposed to correct all the problems of rear-wheel steering by the dramatic method of providing two separate steering systems.
+The vehicle still adhered stubbornly to the three-wheel Dymaxion layout, but Fuller proposed to correct all the problems of rearwheel steering by the dramatic method of providing two separate steering systems.
 A normal steering wheel would control the front wheels at speed on the open road, while a separate crank handle could turn the rear wheel for close-quarters manoeuvrability.
-The handling problems posed by the excessive weight and primitive beam axle and leaf spring suspension of the earlier vehi-
+The handling problems posed by the excessive weight and primitive beam axle and leaf spring suspension of the earlier vehicles were to be solved by the adoption of all-metal monocoque construction and a hydro-pneumatic independent suspension system similar in performance to that introduced on the revolutionary French Citroen DS19 in 1955.
+The inherent three-wheel car problems of 'pitching' and tyre-wear were to be solved by an even more radical departure.
+Instead of a long wheel base as on the earlier Dymaxion cars, the D-45 achieved great economies in weight and streamlining by mounting its rear steering wheel on the end of an extendible boom.
+In the D-45 the mythical 'infinite wheelbase' of the original '4-D Auto-Airplane', which was to have been steered by an air rudder, would be achieved without loss of ground contact by extending the tail boom rearward as speed increased.
+At low speeds with the boom retracted, as Fuller already knew, the car would be safe and phenomenally manoeuvrable using rear-wheel steering.

-Dymaxion car number three (licence plate HF 349) soon alter completion (left), and performing at the 1934 Chicago World's Fair (right). where Buckminster Fuller (in while suit) is shown helping passengers through the rear door.
-The car differed from its predecessor in having an allmetal roof with a fin-shaped engine exhaust lunnel, more opening glass area, vertical door shut-lines and recessed door catches.
-Car number three was sold to the conductor Leopold Stokowski and was still in use in New York in 1942 for advertising purposes.
-Discovered abandoned in Brooklyn in 1945 it was shipped to Wichita, Kansas and restored for Fuller's own use.
-Here (below) it is shown alongside Fuller's own Republic Seabee amphibian.
+Dymaxion car number three (licence plate HF 349) soon after completion (left), and performing at the 1934 Chicago World's Fair (right). where Buckminster Fuller (in white suit) is shown helping passengers through the rear door.
+The car differed from its predecessor in having an all-metal root with a fin shaped engine exhaust tunnel, more opening glass area, vertical door shut-lines and recessed door catches.
+Car number three was sold to the conductor Leopold Stokowski and was still in use in New York in 1942 for advertising purposes Discovered abandoned in Brooklyn in 1945 it was shipped Io Wichita, Kansas and restored for Fuller's own use Here (below) it is shown alongside Fuller's own Republic Seabee amphibian.
 After the collapse of Fuller Houses Inc. the car was sold and disappeared.

-Putative successors to the Dymaxion that never went into production were the 4.2 metre V-8 powered 'Tudor Sportster' (left) and the even smaller single sealer (below).
-The Kaiser sponsored D 45 represented the most advanced version of the car (above) version of the car was to have been powered by three gas turbines driving through hydraulic pumps, with threewheel steering and an extendable tail-boom for highspeed comfort.
+Putative successors to the Dymaxion that never went into production were the 42 metre V-8 powered 'Tudor Sportster' (left) and the even smaller single sealer (below).
+The Kaiser sponsored D 45 represented the most advanced version of the car (above) version of the car was to have been powered by three gas turbines driving through hydraulic pumps, with three-wheel steering and an extendable tail boom for highspeed comfort.